fpastana/Fisher-Yates-shuffle/README.md

 ## Technology Stack

-- [PHP 8.2.2](https://php.net): Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.
+- [PHP 8.0](https://php.net): Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.
 - [Composer 2.5.3](https://getcomposer.org): A Dependency Manager for PHP.
 - [PHPUnit 10](https://docs.phpunit.de/en/10.0/): Sebastian Bergmann's framework for unit test.
 PHPUnit requires the dom and json extensions, which are normally enabled by default.

+# From GitHub:

 ##  Install the composer packages:

 ```
-composer require fpastana/fisher-yates-shuffle
+composer install
 ```

 ## Run the Unit Tests